GuitarML/pedalnet/README.md

 1. Uses a custom Causal Padding mode not available in PyTorch.
 2. Uses a single conv1d layer for both sigm and tanh calculations, instead of two separate layers.
+3. Adds a conv1d input layer.
-3. Requires float32 .wav files for training (instead of int16).
+4. Requires float32 .wav files for training (instead of int16).

 Helpful tips on training models:
 1. Wav files should be 3 - 4 minutes long, and contain a variety of